 Having honest conversations with the Intended Parents and agency about your hopes and wishes for that day is vital.
 If there are specific privacy wishes for the delivery room, let them know.
 In many cases, Intended Parents are present for delivery, and then receive separate rooms after the birth.
 This is all dependent on what you are comfortable with as the surrogate.

 With delivery day being such a big moment for Ips meeting their child, you will want to have a discussion about your thoughts for delivery day before the pregnancy.
 This is helpful as you can make sure you are on the same page and there aren’t obstacles to overcome during delivery, which is already a stressful day.

 One thing that is super important is packing a bag!
-You will want to do this as quick as you hit your third trimester.
-It’s better to be over prepared, then under prepared.
+You will want to do this as quickly as you hit your third trimester.
+It’s better to be over-prepared, than under-prepared.
 Having this packed and ready will be one less thing to worry about when the big day arrives.